Indonesian media hopes to reach deals with digital platforms by August - ExBulletin

 Mr. Wisnu Nugroho, editor-in-chief of Jakarta-based Kompas.com, said he was looking forward to business-to-business deals between digital platforms and publishers, adding that these could give the news portal the possibility of producing better quality content.

 Mr. Yura Syahrul, editor-in-chief of Jakarta-based news portal Katadata, also welcomed the new law.
-He said: This should have been done a long time ago.
-We have wasted a lot of time in taking advantage of such regulation.
+He told The Straits Times: This should have been done a long time ago, and we have wasted a lot of time in reaping the benefits of such regulation.

-Many Indonesian media outlets suffered financially, particularly during the pandemic, when advertising revenue fell, forcing them to downsize their newsrooms and lay off journalists, he said.
+Many Indonesian media outlets have suffered financially, notably during the Covid-19 pandemic, when advertising revenue fell, forcing them to reduce the size of their newsrooms and lay off journalists, he said.

 Unlike most other Indonesian media outlets, Katadata is subsidized by its affiliated business and research company, Katadata Insight Centre.